-This is a generally online class with face-to-face (in person or virtual) meetings.
-Therefore, although there are no meetings in the traditional class setting, students are still required to attend online meetings that will fall under the regular attendance policy developed by the School of Social Work faculty.
+This is an online class with weekly online group meetings.
+Therefore although there are no meetings in the traditional class setting students are still required to attend online meetings that will fall under the regular attendance policy developed by the School of Social Work faculty.

-1. A meeting schedule is provided at the beginning of the school semester.

-- 2. Students are responsible for clearing their calendars so they may attend all of the scheduled online group meetings. - 3.
-Students are expected to regularly attend all their course related meetings.
-However, please stay at home if you feel unwell.
-If you are unwell, please notify your professor immediately, if possible within 24 hours.
-You may be required to present a medical excuse (this may change throughout the semester as university policies related to health issues change). - 4.
-Students are responsible for completing the missed work, including work assigned in lieu of face to face meeting times. - 5.
-Missing more than 30 minutes of a meeting (in person or virtual) is considered an absence under this policy.
-Three times of being late or leaving early (each less than 30 minutes) also accrues to one absence.
-Please refer to item above #3 & 4 for exceptions. - 6.
+- 1. A meeting schedule is provided at the beginning of the school semester. - 2.
+Students are responsible for clearing their calendars so they may attend all of the scheduled online group meetings. - 3.
+Missing more than 30 minutes of meeting is considered an absence under this policy.
+Three times of being late or leaving early (each less than 30 minutes) also accrues to one absence. - 4.
 There are two types of absences: emergency/excused and unexcused.
 An absence is considered "excused" under very limited emergency circumstances, which include documented death in the immediate family, or documented illness of self or a dependent child.
-All other absences are considered unexcused. - 7.
-For all absences, either emergency/excused or unexcused, students need to alert the professor to the situation, preferably in advance of class. - 8.
-If a student has an unexcused absence which is indicated by a lack of communication with the instructor, the point total towards the final grade for the course will be reduced by 5%. - 9.
-A student who receives an F (unexcused) as a final grade for the course, and will be required to repeat the course, is financially responsible for the course charges the next time it is offered. - 10.
-If a student falls behind with the class requirements then he/she will receive an Incomplete/Incomplete in Progress for the class is at the discretion of the professor on a case-by-case basis.
+All other absences are considered unexcused. - 5.
+For all absences, either emergency/excused or unexcused, students need to alert theprofessor to the situation, preferably in advance of class. - 6.
+Students who miss class for a documented emergency may lose points that are given for work done during that missed class period.

+- 7. In the event of an excused absence, it is the student's responsibility to ask another student to record, with the permission of the professor, or take notes to cover all class content presented, and to make up any learning activities missed during group meetings. - 8.
+If a student has an unexcused absence, the point total towards the final grade for the course will be reduced by 5% for each unexcused absence and, additionally, no points will be available for missed online group activities. - 9.
+A student who have four unexcused absences from group meetings will be dismissed from the course, will receive an F (unexcused) as a final grade for the course, and will be required to repeat and is financially responsible for the course charges the next time it is offered. - 10.
+If a student acquires four excused absences during a semester and falls behind with the class requirements then he/she will receive an Incomplete/Incomplete in Progress for the class is at the discretion of the professor on a case-by-case basis.